MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Download .msi files

-This section provides direct links to downloadable packages containing driver and firmware updates.
+This section provides direct links to downloadable packages containing driver and firmware updates for Surface devices and Surface Dock 2.

 ### Surface Pro driver and firmware updates